 4. Register for your visits

-5. Talk to your guidance counselor
+5. Talk to your counselor

-Now that you’ve registered for your tours and your family has a college visit itinerary, make sure to talk to your high school’s college counselor or your advisor.
+Now that you’ve registered for your tours and your family has a college visit itinerary, make sure to talk to your high school’s counselor or advisor.
 Tell them which colleges you are going to visit and when.
 They may have some suggestions for you regarding what buildings to check out on campus or even alumni from your high school that you could meet up with while you are visiting.

 6. Be attentive, and don’t be afraid to ask questions

 The time has finally come and you are on your first college visit!
 Be sure to pay attention to your tour guide or information session leader, and take notes if you think you might forget some important facts.
 Don’t be afraid to ask any questions you may have, because this may be the only time you can get answers straight from the source.
 Most of all, have fun and enjoy your first taste of college life!

 AS you’re conducting your college search, you should try to go on as many campus visits as you feasible can.
 Obviously, don’t break the bank if you can’t afford it.
 But witnessing a college for yourself is the best way to know what’s right for you.
 Use these tips to plan your initial trip but keep your eyes and heart open to adapt as you go to make the most out of your campus visits your way.